Making Your Own Soap is of the Most Gratifying of Homesteading Skills

 - Keep your lye locked away in a cabinet where children and pets cannot accidentally come into contact with it.

 You will want to do your soapmaking in a place where you can focus and be free from distractions.
-Soap making is not the kind of hobby that one does in a busy kitchen with kids running around.
+Soap making can be one of the more dangerous of homesteading skills and is not the kind of hobby that one does in a busy kitchen with kids running around.
 It is best to do this hobby when you have the house to yourself.
 For instance, when the kids are in school.

-Soap making enables you to express yourself creatively while providing a functional household necessity at the same time.
-You gain a valuable homemaking skill and can take pride in your workmanship.
+Soap making enables you to express yourself creatively and allows you to experience one of the most gratifying of homesteading skills at the same time.
+You gain a valuable homemaking and homesteading skills.
+With it you can make your own soap and can take pride in your workmanship.

 Plus, you get to decide the look, feel, smell, and special properties of your soap.
 As a result, you will have peace of mind knowing that you are using the best and safest ingredients.